Moving forward: New library officially in works in Loganville

 The council, which has been planning a replacement building for the O’Kelly Memorial Library for the past 18 months, formally approved the IGA Monday night at its work session, after the Azalea Library System approved the agreement and one night before the Walton County Board of Commissioners did the same during its November meeting.

-The approval passed 5-1, with only councilwoman Linda Dodd voting against the agreement.
+The approval passed 5-1, with only councilwoman Melanie Long* voting against the agreement.
 Under the terms of the agreement, the city will contribute $1.5 million to the project, which will begin construction in downtown Loganville after a plan is approved for the layout of the building.
 The library system will contribute $3 million, while the WCBOC has approved $1.2 million.

 The council was set to vote on the issue, which has been discussed in open council sessions multiple times over the last year, without hearing visitor comments, scheduled for later in the meeting.
 Vocal protests led the council to decide to open a public comment session on the matter after city attorney Paul Rosenthal said the council could choose to hear comments if they so decided.